TDiazSouble/devOps-project/README.md

 ---------- CONFIGURE JENKINS  ----------

-click on Manage Jenkins --> Manage Plugins --> Download now and install after restart --> restart after no more jobs
+click on Manage Jenkins --> Manage Plugins --> Download now and install after restart --> Restart Jenkins when installation is complete and no jobs are running

 minikube dashboard 				--> we can see information about pods and information about jenkins in minikube